 - (1) Structures and uses accessory to the principal structure and use, including private garages, carports, storage sheds and buildings, free standing decks, greenhouses, playhouses, and other similar accessory structures and uses determined to be compatible by the Zoning Enforcement Officer. - (2) Non-paying guest homes or rooms for guests within an accessory structure provided such facilities are used for the occasional housing of guests of the occupants of the principal structure, and not for permanent occupancy by others as housekeeping units. - (3) Private swimming pools and tennis courts (unlighted), in rear yards only, and subject to the setback regulations of ten (10) feet to a side or rear property line.
 Swimming pools are required to have a four (4) foot high barrier fence as defined and further clarified in the Village of Big Rock's Property Maintenance and Building Codes.
 In the event the pool is at least 4 feet high, a locking access device is a permissible alternative to the barrier fence. - (4) Quarters comprising part of an accessory structure and solely for occupancy by a household employee (and his or her family) of the occupants of the principal dwelling. - (5) All accessory structures shall maintain a minimum setback of ten (10') feet from the rear and rear side yards.
-No accessory structure shall be permitted in the front yard or corner side yard abutting a street. - (6) No more than three (3) roofed accessory structures are permitted on any one zoning lot. - (7) The combined square footage of all roofed accessory structures on a zoning lot is limited according to lot size as listed below:
+No accessory structure shall be permitted in the front yard or corner side yard abutting a street.
+All accessory structures shall be located at least ten (10) feet from a principal structure and any other accessory structures. - (6) No more than three (3) roofed accessory structures are permitted on any one zoning lot. - (7) The combined square footage of all roofed accessory structures on a zoning lot is limited according to lot size as listed below: